Whatang/find_ida_user_dir/README.md

 ```

 `find_ida_user_dir` first checks for the existence of an `IDAUSR` environment variable: if it is present, that is returned.
 If not, the correct path of the default user directory as described in the [IDA Pro documentation](https://www.hex-rays.com/products/ida/support/idadoc/1375.shtml) is returned.

+`find_ida_user_dir` is useful for creating installation scripts for IDA plugins which need to identify the IDA user directory so that they know where to copy the plugin module to.